SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/CodeAnalysis.md

 **Checklist item 7**
-ServerMaintenanceModeControllerv1.java is the main source code to determine which the internal subsystems and processes continue to work. enableMaintenanceModeState method handles the existing maintenance mode state and notice user with certain information by checking the existingMaintenanceModeState first to see if the server is available in maintenance mode.
+ServerMaintenanceModeControllerv1.java is the main source code to determine which the internal subsystems and processes continue to work.

+enableMaintenanceModeState method handles the existing maintenance mode state and notice user with certain information by checking the existingMaintenanceModeState first to see if the server is available in maintenance mode.

-Comparing to the enableMaintenanceModestate method, disableMaintenanceModeState method works in the opposite way, it handles the existing maintenance mode state and notice user with certain information if the server is available. getRunningJobs method return information about the current running job instances.
-In the method, each running pipe line instance in the GoDashboardPipeline is collected and return as a list object.
+Comparing to the enableMaintenanceModestate method, disableMaintenanceModeState method works in the opposite way, it handles the existing maintenance mode state and notice user with certain information if the server is available.

+getRunningJobs method return information about the current running job instances.
+In this method, each running pipe line instance in the GoDashboardPipeline is collected and return as a list object.

 **Checklist item 8**
 TBD